 How does asset finance work?

 Asset Finance is straightforward in how it works.
-Typically, White Oak UK will pay for the asset upfront, so you don’t have to and then you’ll pay a recurring fee over an agreed term to use the asset.
+Typically, White Oak will pay for the asset upfront, so you don’t have to and then you’ll pay a recurring fee over an agreed term to use the asset.

 It’s broadly appreciated that uncertainty is the arch enemy of development.
 And if there’s one thing to be sure about, it’s that Brexit has pushed the level of uncertainty to an absolute peak.

-Different types of asset finance
+Types of asset finance

 |Type||What is it?|